 Whether you are getting your chicken ready to go to show or thinking your chicken just needs a little extra special treatment these chicken spa days tips will help you make your bird look and feel better.

 Sometimes chickens need more than a dirt bath to keep them clean and healthy.
 An occasional bath, manicure, and moisturizing can improve your bird's health.
-We like to make sure our chickens have a great start for summer during early spring.
-We have a chicken spa day where all of our chickens get special treatment.
+We like to make sure our chickens have a great start for summer during early spring when all of our chickens get some real special treatment.
 Of course, we have a lot of chickens so this process sometimes takes us a couple days to accomplish but if you only have a few chickens you can get it done pretty quickly.
+Set aside at least one day a month during warm weather for a chicken spa day to clean your birds, clean their coops, nest boxes and anything your birds use.
+Doing this will keep your birds and their housing cleaner, healthier and reduce the chances of viruses or bacterial illness.
+Using a Biosecurity Guide also reduces the chances of contagious diseases spreading through your flock.

 Bathing: